ACCOUNTING AND REPORTING PRACTICE OF NGO’S IN THE CASE OF AGOHELD (A CASE

 Vision

-- Bringing up needy children by providing them with basic needs
+Bringing up needy children by providing them with basic

 Objective